thegetty/quire-docs/content/documentation/zooming-images-maps.md

   caption: "Great cities in France."
 ```

-[Geojson](https://en.wikipedia.org/wiki/GeoJSON) data is what powers the marked points, regions and labels on your map.
-There are a number of [tools for creating and editing it](https://geojson.io/), and sites to help you understand it.
-Quire uses [Leaflet](https://leafletjs.com/) as a map viewer, so theoretically, at least some their documentation should be applicable here as well.
-But the only thing we're demonstrating in the current, basic mapping functionality are marking points, and adding a pop-up to them with some text.
+[Geojson](https://en.wikipedia.org/wiki/GeoJSON) data is what powers the marked points, regions, and labels on your map.
+There are several [tools for creating and editing it](https://geojson.io/) and sites to help you understand it.
+Quire uses [Leaflet](https://leafletjs.com/) as a map viewer, so some of their documentation should be applicable here.
+The only thing we're demonstrating in the current, basic mapping functionality are marking points and adding a pop-up to them with some text.

 Basic geojson: